KristinaEngland/design-system/components/breadcrumb.md

 ## Accessibility & Usability

-- use an ordered list versus an unordered list - this indicates hierarchy versus just being a list of items
+- Use an ordered list versus an unordered list - this indicates hierarchy versus just being a list of items.
+- All the pages in the breadcrumb component should be interactive (except the current page) and link to their respective pages.
-- use a nav element with the role attribute equal to "navigation"
+- Use a nav element with the role attribute equal to "navigation."
 - use a aria-label element to indicate the type of navigation element, set to "breadcrumb"
-- if the current page is represented in the breadcrumb, use aria-current attribute set to "location"
+- If the current page is represented in the breadcrumb, use aria-current attribute set to "location."
-- list items are enough of an indication of the location level, separators are just for visual presentation and should be added either with CSS or hidden from assistive tech with an aria-hidden attribute
+- List items are enough of an indication of the location level.
+Separators are just for visual presentation and should be added either with CSS or hidden from assistive tech with an aria-hidden attribute

 ## HTML and CSS